EHT schools goes all virtual starting next week; officials cite COVID-19

 Egg Harbor Township School District officials on Tuesday announced that students will be learning virtually through a portion of January, starting next week.

-The district starts all-remote learning Monday, and will remain so until Jan.
+The district starts all-remote learning Monday and will remain remote until Jan.
 19, according to the letter.

 Contact: 609-272-7241